drgcms/drg-cms/README.md

 # DrgCms

-DRG CMS is content management system build on strong foundations of Ruby on Rails and Mongo DB.
-It uses single (cmsedit) controller together with specialy crafted forms system for data entry.
+DRG CMS is alternative way of programming application for Ruby on Rails.
+Instead of creating controllers and views for each collection (table) model, DRG CMS introduces single Cmsedit controller which uses DRG Forms to control CRUD database operations.

+DRG CMS uses Mongo DB, leading NO-SQL document database, as database back-end with a help of mongoid gem.
+Mongoid's flexible document model defines all document fields, indexes, dependencies, validations in single model file with no Rails migrations required.

 It has built-in user friendly role based access system and it can be easly extended with help of Ruby on Rails plugin system.

-DRG CMS can be used for rapid building of complex, data-entry intensive web sites as well as building your private Intranet applications.
+DRG CMS can be used for rapid development of complex, data-entry intensive web sites as well as building your private, in-house, Intranet applications.

 Project Tracking
 ----------------